Jordan Poole scores 32 points off bench, Warriors beat Heat - WHIZ News

 Heat: Miami lost its second straight road game. … The Heat dropped to 13-21 all-time playing on Golden State’s home floor.
 They will host the Warriors for the second matchup of the season March 23.

-Warriors: Golden State had 39 or more assists in consecutive games, the first team to do so since Indiana in April 1994. … Second-year center James Wiseman, recovering from right knee surgery, was cleared from the health and safety protocols and coach Steve Kerr hopes he will begin practicing with contact next week.
+Warriors: Golden State had 39 or more assists in consecutive games, the first team to do so since Indiana in April 1994.
+“Draymond makes it easier.
+We had a lot of assists and he probably had half of them,” Wiggins said. … Second-year center James Wiseman, recovering from right knee surgery, was cleared from the health and safety protocols and Kerr hopes he will begin practicing with contact next week.
 The big man participated in the morning shootaround and won’t travel “and we’ll continue to ramp up his activity,” Kerr said.

 THOMPSON DAZZLES